 - Vegetation that represents a lower likelihood of ignitions because the vegetation is surrounded by development in such a way that an ignition in any part of the vegetation has a higher likelihood of detection.

-These are shown as solid red on the maps for both categories and represent the area within which the impacts of a bushfire, such as ember attack, are likely to be experienced by adjoin landholders to mapped bushland areas.
+These are shown as red on the maps and represent the area within which the impacts of a bushfire, such as ember attack, are likely to be experienced by adjoining landholders to mapped bushland areas.

 Find out if your property is affected by bushfire prone land using Council’s online mapping tool.

 - Enter a property address to search (top left)

 - Zoom in, click and drag to view the area